w3c/ServiceWorker/explainer.md

   var shellResources = this.caches.get("shell-v1");

   // All operations on caches are async, including matching URLs, so we use
-  // Futures heavily. e.respondWith() even takes Futures to enable this: e.respondWith(shellResources.match(e.request.url));
+  // Promises heavily. e.respondWith() even takes Promises to enable this: e.respondWith(shellResources.match(e.request.url));
 });
 ```

 The behavior of `respondWith()` is conditional: if the cache returns a valid `Response`, that is what is sent back to the requesting document.
-If the `Future` generated by `match()` returns anything else or resolves as an error, the request is then routed to the browser's HTTP stack (as would happen without the controller).
+If the `Promise` generated by `match()` returns anything else or resolves as an error, the request is then routed to the browser's HTTP stack (as would happen without the controller).

 The `this.caches.get()/.match()` dance is a bit wordy, so to cut this short there's a `match` convenience method on the global `caches` object to make our `onfetch` handler shorter but instead of taking one parameter (the URL), it takes two (the cache name and the URL):